lifting-bits/mcsema/docs/McsemaWalkthrough.md

     $ ls -lh xz.cfg
     -rw-rw-r-- 1 artem artem 212K Mar  8 14:54 xz.cfg

+If header files are available that declare these external functions, these files can be automatically generated using the [DEF file generation script](DEFFileGeneration.md).

 ## Translation to Bitcode

 Once we have the program's control flow information, we can translate it to LLVM bitcode using `mcsema-lift`.